3urobeat/arduino-resource-monitor/README.md

 If you've got an AMD GPU:
 Find your GPU temp sensor in the readout from above as well and enter it at `gpuTempSensor`.
 Run `lspci | grep Radeon` and find the bus id of your GPU, it's the first number before the `:` of the line describing your card.
 My dedicated card has the ID `03`.

+If you've got multiple USB devices connected that use `/dev/ttyUSB` paths then you might need to change `port`.
+I'd recommend leaving it as default for now and changing it later should the connection not work.

 **Windows:**
 Not yet supported.